aws-samples/aws-xray-sdk-go-sample/README.md

 # SampleApp for AWS X-Ray Go SDK

 This repository contains sample app to show the tracing use case of aws-xray-sdk-go.
-The SampleApp contains example of tracing aws sdk calls like upload a file to S3, sending a message using SQS.
-Moreover, it contains tracing a downstream HTTP request, tracing SQL request (creating, deleting table and populating data inside that table) and tracing upstream HTTP request.
+The SampleApp contains example of tracing aws sdk calls like list all SQS queues and list all s3 buckets.
+Moreover, it contains tracing SQL request (creating, deleting table and populating data inside that table) and tracing upstream HTTP request.

 ## Prerequirements